-We create relationships from the inside out.
-When we want to change how our relationships are operating, it’s an inside job.
+People create relationships from the inside out.
+When we want to change our relationships, it’s an inside job.

 Mukti Jarvis